 Founder, BEAM Studio

 Andrea is an innovation designer, tech philosopher and author.
 She is the founder of BEAM Studio, an innovation firm that applies novel technologies and methods, to set-up spaces and processes to create cutting-edge services, products, and business models.
 Working the future of mobility since 2005, Andrea worked with a wide range of industry partners from telecommunication companies to car manufacturers, to create forward-looking solutions.
-Her last project led her to India to work on the launch of the first connected car of TATA Motors.

 Always fascinated by the question how technology can improve our everyday lives, she follows a purpose-driven focus, to accelerate her efforts towards a more responsible future.
 Therefore she is also partner and co-founder of the business collective katapult:NOW and the event platform D.DAY Network, an international do- and think-tank of creative influencers, who aim for positive impact by reflecting and actively using the effects of a digital era.